 I’ve done something similar on a notebook as well.
 For some students, too much information is overwhelming and difficult to interpret.
 This is a great way to break down the presentation of the schedule while still getting him used to going to the schedule, getting the visual, and taking it to a check-in board or envelope with a matching visual.

 Resources for Individual Visual Schedules

-So that gives you a taste of the way individual schedules can be used and the variety.
+So that gives you a taste of the way the child’s visual schedules can be used and the variety of activity schedules.
 In the next post I will show you some individual schedules of different types.
 I will also address why certain characteristics seem to work for certain students.
-In the meantime, check out my visual schedule bundles for all ages on TPT if you are interested the schedules that you have seen in some of the pictures, .
-The books linked below are also useful to get started with visual schedules.
+In the meantime, check out my visual schedule bundles for all ages on TPT if you are interested in the schedules that you have seen in some of the pictures.

-Then, hop over to the next post in this series to see more examples of visual schedules.
+Then, hop over to the next post in this series to see more examples of visual schedules for autistic children.